-On January 2, 1963, Roland Ealey filed an appeal for Ford Johnson, "This is a very plain and simple case of a criminal conviction based. upon petitioner's refusal to obey a racial segregation rule in a city courtroom," he wrote in his petition for the nation's highest court to review the actions in the Virginia courts.
+On January 2, 1963, Roland Ealey filed an appeal for Ford Johnson.
+"This is a very plain and simple case of a criminal conviction based upon petitioner's refusal to obey a racial segregation rule in a city courtroom," he wrote in his petition for the nation's highest court to review the actions in the Virginia courts.
 Under the Fourteenth Amendment, Ealey argued, a state could not enforce racial segregation on government property.
-The action of the courts surely qualified as "state action" under the Fourteenth Amendment, "Indeed," he continued, "racial distinctions in courts of law are particularly inimical to the American ideal of equal justice for all which is embodied in the equal protection clause of the Fourteenth Amendment."
+The action of the courts surely qualified as "state action" under the Fourteenth Amendment.
+"Indeed," he continued, "racial distinctions in courts of law are particularly inimical to the American ideal of equal justice for all which is embodied in the equal protection clause of the Fourteenth Amendment."
 Johnson's "refusal to take a seat in the Negro section of the courtroom was justified since petitioner had a right to sit in a public courtroom on a nonsegregated basis.
 Therefore, petitioner's conduct could not be determined to be contempt of court except by the application of an unconstitutional segregation principle."33

 Justice William O. Douglas's clerk wanted to see the state decision summarily reversed.
 He saw the matter the way Johnson and his attorneys had-that the conviction clearly violated the Fourteenth Amendment.
 The order Johnson had refused to obey was "about as patently illegal as they come, and I can see no reason why the adm[inistration] of justice requires obedience to such an order."
-Before getting to the point of a summary reversal, however, the clerk advised that the Court first request a response from the state, and such a response was ordered on February 10.

-The state's response did not satisfy.
-As Justice Douglas's clerk-who offers what is probably a good example of the central tendency of thinking on the Court-summarized the state's argument, "Resp. goes through all the motions of saying how important it is to maintain courtroom decorum etc. And how the Ct. was clearly exercising valid power etc. Then when resp. gets to the guts of the problem he reasons like this: 1) the 14th amend. gives citizens no rights, 2) thus pet[itione]r did not have the right to sit where he wanted to in the ct.
+Before getting to the point of a summary reversal, however, the clerk advised that the Court first request a response from the state, and such a response was ordered on February 10.34 the motions of saving how important it is to maintain courtroom decorum etc. And how the Ct. was clearly exercising valid power etc. Then when resp. gets to the guts of the problem he reasons like this: 1) the 14th amend. gives citizens no rights, 2) thus pet[itione]r did not have the right to sit where he wanted to in the ct.
 3) if he could sit where he wanted to he could clap-justice would then go to pot.
 4) the ct. was merely keeping petr from doing what he had no right to do.
 To me, at least, it is obvious that the 14th amend, gives a person the right not to be discriminated against by the state on the grd. of race.
 Resp. concedes that the ct. here was merely upholding an old tradition of segregated cts."35